GBirkel/ljdump/README.md

 Only fetch 50 of the entries that are new since the last sync, then stop.
 Useful for testing the script output.

+`--cache_images`

+Activates the image caching.
+The script will attempt to cache 200 images at a time.
+If it fails to cache an image it will skip it for 24 hours, even if the script is run again during that time.

+Note that you can run the script that generates the HTML by itself, skipping over the synchronization process.
+Running it repeatedly will let you cache lots of images without bothering the journal servers:

+`python ljdumptohtml.py --cache_images`

+## Have fun!  ##

+You should know that there's no warranty here, and no guarantee that Dreamwidth or Livejournal won't shut off their XML-RPC protocol at some point.
+Try not to aggravate them by downloading your journal a thousand times, mmmkay?

-A Livejournal [community](https://ljdump.livejournal.com) was set up for questions or comments, on the original version of this code, but it has not seen attention for years.
+A Livejournal [community](https://ljdump.livejournal.com) was set up for questions or comments on the original version of this script back in 2009, but it has not seen attention for years.
 Say [hello to me here](https://garote.dreamwidth.org/330489.html) if you have feedback.